LambdaTest/vibium-testmu-integration/PROPOSAL.md

 grid, and we would like the mechanism to be one **any** grid can implement — not a TestMu AI specific fork.

-### Current state

-We have this working.
-A vibium CLI on macOS driving Chrome 150 on a Windows 11 cloud VM, with roughly 60 commands verified — navigation, all nine `find` forms, form interaction, element state, waits, emulation, frames, cookies, storage, multi-page, screenshots and PDF capture.
-Details in the [appendix](#appendix-what-we-verified).

-All of it is handled inside the grid — there is no client-side component.
-One part of the mechanism, described in [§4.2](#42-the-sessionnew-problem), works around a vibium behaviour rather than with it, and that is the piece we would most like your view on.

 ---

 ## 2. Design goals